 difficulty falling asleep

 Surprisingly….that kinda worked because I do remember not reading anything...also I obviously don’t have an ear issue...but I was a really soft-spoken person at the time...but my ears...yeah there were fine.
 Not even sure if that made any sense...like I can't hear myself to know if I'm talking loud enough.
-Now, lying is not good haha, but I felt like I had to do because I honestly take the stress to do it.
+Now, lying is not good haha, but I felt like I had to do it because I honestly take the stress to do it.
 Something about a bunch of eyes staring at me and the place being quiet just made me want to crawl out of my skin.
-Throughout high school, I got better...I even developed a skill of staring at the wall at the back of the class while making presentations and I think I just got used to it a little.
+Throughout high school, I got better...I even developed the skill of staring at the wall at the back of the class while making presentations and I think I just got used to it a little.
 Since starting university, I still have anxiety, like with my heart racing and feeling uneasy but it’s easier for me and I think my brain just accepted that I can’t escape talking in front of people.
 I think since I’m doing a degree or courses that I’m actually interested in, it’s easier for me to talk with people looking at me….but I still skip a heartbeat when a teacher picks me to answer a question or something...even in online classes since they can see my name and just call it out.
 I just pretend I didn’t hear or just don’t open my mic, only a few classes where I have no choice haha.

 I’ve never been diagnosed but I’m pretty sure I have social anxiety...like simple things normal people can do with ease...I struggle.
 For example, ordering food over the phone...I’m 19 years old by the way and I still can’t properly do that.
 I remember when I was like 13 or 14, my dad told me to order pizza on his phone...I literally couldn’t do it and my poor dad was so confused...I even started crying.
 I ended up making the order but I felt like an idiot because I was stuttering haha.
-I haven’t attempted to try that again and with the beauty of technology, food delivery apps exist and I don’t need to talk to anyone, just really greeting the delivery guy, collect my food and go back in my house.
+I haven’t attempted to try that again and with the beauty of technology, food delivery apps exist and I don’t need to talk to anyone, just greet the delivery guy, collect my food and go back to my house.
 I will use every way to solve something before I have to talk to someone...customer care, yeah, don’t like calling them, if I can email them or use a live chat….yeah, I think you know what I would do haha.

 Since having anxiety for a good amount of years now, I developed some tips that have worked for me and I’m gonna share some with you: